omaraflak/omaraflak.github.io/markdown/entropy.md

 # Information

-Information is tied to the field of **probabilities**, and it can be seen as a measure of **uncertainty** or **suprise**.
+Information is tied to the field of **probabilities**, and it can be seen as a measure of **uncertainty** or **surprise**.
 To avoid extrapolation and misuse of this concept, you need to remember that it only makes sense to talk about information (in the mathematical sense) when you are studying a **probabilistic event**.

-> Information relates to probabilities in that the realisation of an event with low probability brings a lot of information, and the realisation of an event with high probability brings little information.
+> Information relates to probabilities in that the realization of an event with low probability brings a lot of information, and the realization of an event with high probability brings little information.

-So the information gained by knowing an event has realised relates to probability of the event realisation.
+So the information gained by knowing an event has realized relates to probability of the event realization.
 Therefore it has to be a function of the form `$I(p)$`, but what is it ***exactly***?

 Let's explore the properties we would like such a mapping to have:

 1. Low probability `$\implies$` high information
 2. High probability `$\implies$` low information
-3. `$p=1 \implies I=0$` (if an event is certain to be realised, then knowing about it doesn't bring about any information)
+3. `$p=1 \implies I=0$` (if an event is certain to be realized, then knowing about it doesn't bring about any information)
 4. `$ p \to 0 \implies I \to \inf$` (the opposite of 3 must be true)
 5. Information should be additive for independent events, i.e. learning about two independent events should give you the amount of information equal to the sum of the information gained from each event separately: